standard/standard/README.md

 In rare cases, you'll need to break a rule and hide the warning generated by `standard`.

-JavaScript Standard Style uses [`eslint`](http://eslint.org/) under-the-hood and you can hide warnings as you normally would if you used `eslint` directly.
+JavaScript Standard Style uses [ESLint](http://eslint.org/) under-the-hood and you can hide warnings as you normally would if you used ESLint directly.

 To get verbose output (so you can find the particular rule name to ignore), run: